 Makes about 6 - 8 tacos

 Using a vegetable peeler, make long ribbons out of the papaya and place in a mixing bowl.
 Halve the cucumber lengthwise and run a spoon down its center to remove seeds, then cut on a bias into thin slices.
-Toss cucumber and papaya together with a squeeze of lime juice and a generous pinch of worm & chile salt.
+Toss cucumber and papaya together with a squeeze of lime juice and a generous pinch of your favorite Jacobsen Salt Co. spicy salt infusion.
 Set aside.

-Combine lime, garlic, hot sauce, thyme, and 2.5 teaspoons of worm & chile salt into a medium skillet or sauté pan.
+Combine lime, garlic, hot sauce, thyme, and 2.5 teaspoons of your favorite Jacobsen Salt Co. spicy infused salt into a medium skillet or sauté pan.
 Place over medium heat and slowly add butter a few tablespoons at a time, stirring constantly.
 When the butter has melted and the mixture is simmering, add shrimp and cook for about a minute on each side, or until the shrimp are opaque.
 Remove from heat.

 Heat tortillas and top with the papaya and cucumber, then divide the shrimp onto each taco.
 Spoon sauce from the pan over top and serve with lime wedges.